Orange-eat97/tp/docs/UserGuide.md

 NGOs often serve a large number of beneficiaries with a limited pool of volunteers, making it challenging to respond promptly to those in need.

-By consolidating beneficiary and worker data into a single, streamlined system 📚, CareLink enables dispatchers to:
+By consolidating beneficiary and volunteer data into a single, streamlined system 📚, CareLink enables dispatchers to:

 * 📝 create and update records for beneficiaries and volunteers
 * 🔍 access information quickly using **optimized find and sort commands**